-iv.
-Water Quality Benefits (as described in evaluation factor V.A.d).
+Water Quality Benefits (as described in evaluation factor V.A.d). iv.

-Describe how/what significant water quality benefits will be achieved as a result of the project(s), either through restoring NPS-impaired waters or addressing NPS threats to unimpaired waters.
-The water quality benefits you describe should be linked to your water quality problems (see factor ii above).

-v.
-Watershed Context (as described in evaluation factor V.A.e).
+- Describe how/what significant water quality benefits will be achieved as a result of the project(s), either through restoring NPS-impaired waters or addressing NPS threats to unimpaired waters.
+The water quality benefits you describe should be linked to your water quality problems (see factor ii above). - Watershed Context (as described in evaluation factor V.A.e).
 Based on your knowledge of the watershed (or estuarine/coastal ecosystem), describe why this project is the best project to be implemented in the watershed based on its location, timing, sequencing, past planning, or other factors.
 The proposed project(s) will fall into one of the four projects types listed in evaluation factor V.A.e.
-Please note the narrow definition of a "watershed-based plan" that EPA is using in ranking criterion V.A.e which is specific to EPA's Nonpoint Source Program.
-If implementing a watershed-based plan, applicant should clarify that the plan includes the 9 elements as defined by EPA, that the plan has been reviewed by EPA, and whether it is in final or draft form.
-The watershed plan can be authored by the applicant, or authored by another entity (i.e., watershed organization, non-profit, regional plan commission, etc.) If implementing a watershed-based plan authored by another entity, applicant should clarify that the plan includes the 9 elements as defined by EPA, and that the plan has been approved by state staff.
-The proposal should state which project type applies and describe how it meets the specific sub-evaluation factor.
+Please note the narrow definition of a "watershed-based plan" that EPA is using in ranking criterion V.A.e refers to a nine element watershed-based plan specific to EPA's Nonpoint Source Program.
+If implementing a nine element watershed-based plan, applicant should indicate the following: (1) whether the plan includes the nine elements as defined by EPA, (2)

+whether the watershed-based plan has been reviewed by EPA, and (3) whether the plan it is in final or draft form.
+The watershed-based plan can be authored by the applicant, or authored by another entity (i.e., watershed organization, non-profit, state water quality agency, regional planning commission, etc.).
+If implementing a watershed-based plan authored by another entity, the applicant should indicate whether the plan includes the nine elements as defined by EPA, and whether the plan has been approved by state NPS program staff.
+The proposal should clearly indicate which project type applies and describe how it meets the specific sub-evaluation factor.